“Starting up a local group has been amazing for me, and I would recommend others to go for it if you are thinking about it. I’ve learned so much”

 - A circle of friends.
 Somewhere to talk, laugh, cry, feel inspired, discover new perspectives and find support and fellowship

-- A source of information through various resources; books, leaflets and magazines
+- A source of information; books, leaflets and magazines

-- A place to learn new skills in babywearing or breastfeeding with expert support
+- A place to consult & learn new skills in babywearing or breastfeeding

 A one-off payment of £200 to cover materials and training, which you can pay as a collective or in instalments if you need to – we want everyone to have the opportunity to be a Group Facilitator, so please let us know what works for you.
 Co-facilitators often share this start-up cost.
 Some facilitators raise this from sponsorship from friends, family or local businesses – a great way to build awareness and mutually beneficial relationships.
 There are no annual affiliation fees.